gtsteffaniak/filebrowser/configuration.md

 - `header`: This is the authentication header.

 - `method`: This is the authentication method used (e.g., "json").
 Possible values:
-  - password - username and password
+  - `password` - username and password
-  - hook - hook authentication
+  - `hook` - hook authentication
-  - proxy - proxy authentication
+  - `proxy` - proxy authentication
-  - oath - oath authentication
+  - `oath` - oath authentication

-- `command`: This is the authentication command.
+  - `noauth` - no authentication/login required.

-- `signup`: This boolean value indicates whether user signup is enabled.
+- `command`: Deprecated: This is the authentication command.

 - `shell`: This is the shell configuration.

 ### Frontend configuration settings

 - `name`: This is the name of the frontend.